mvolkmann/blog/src/swift.md

 These must appear in the same orders as the corresponding parameters.
 The rationale for this is that it can make some calls more expressive, almost like sentences.
+It is useful to think of the argument labels as being part of the function name.

 When an argument label of `_` is specified, the function must be called with only a value for that parameter.